sedki1989/ghazela-frontend/README.md

 this is the login page
-login with one of users in DATABASE (password for all users "password") or create new account
+, we can login with one of users in DATABASE (password for all users "password") or create new account

 ![alt text](https://i.ibb.co/rdwfMLz/Capture1.jpg)